thundercore/developers-portal/docs-en/faqs/general.md

 15%, Incentivizing employees and advisors

 ## Do you have an ambassador program?
 Community-driven growth is important to us and Ambassadors play a very important part.
-Please see our [telegram] (https://t.me/thunder_official) for more inforamtion.
+Please see our [Telegram](https://t.me/thunder_official) for more information.

 This is in the works.